melizhang/mt-alt-doc/en/snap/platform/overview.md

 Please complete the following steps in advance:

 1. Create an online store with Sirclo.
-2. Register to Midtrans account [here](https://account.midtrans.com/register).
+2. Register for a Midtrans account [here](https://account.midtrans.com/register).
-3. Complete the account registration form, or get help by contacting [Midtrans activation team](mailto:activation@midtrans.com) with __SIRCLO - URL Name__ as a subject header and mention your registered _Midtrans Merchant ID_.
+3. Complete the merchant registration process by uploading the requested documents and information.
+If you require assistance, contact [Midtrans activation team](mailto:activation@midtrans.com) with __SIRCLO - URL Name__ as a subject header and mention your registered _Midtrans Merchant ID_.

 ### Integrate Midtrans to Sirclo Platform by following the steps below: